Understanding Optimal Feature Transfer via a Fine-Grained Bias-Variance Analysis: Downstream-Optimal Feature Transfer

-Surprisingly, we find that the EEP easily finds $\Bhat$ with lower risk than the RP and OFP.
+We find that the EEP easily finds $\Bhat$ with lower risk than the RP and OFP.
 From \Cref{ablation}, we see that the EEP does this by making a better tradeoff of bias and variance.
 This is despite either the bias or variance of the other predictors being lower in some settings.
 In (d), the EEP is unbiased when $q<n$ by exploiting $\Bstar$'s low-rank structure, just like the OFP.
 Adjusting $\bm{\lambda}$ in both the OFP and the EEP removes the divergence in variance (compare (a) and (d) to \Cref{twoboundaries}).
 However, \Cref{thm} predicts that variance diverges when $h=n$ regardless of $\Bhat$.
 Even when $\Sigmabf$ includes a jitter term so that it is actually full-rank and only approximately low-rank (see (b) and (e)), the OFP still sees an explosion in variance as $n$ approaches the approximate rank.
 In contrast, the EEP is free to align its eigenvalues and eigenvectors to those of $\Sigmabf$ and effectively modulate the variance at the expense of a slightly larger bias.

 Finally, we see in (c) and (f), how as the capacity of $\Bhat$ increases, its performance starts by matching that of the RP and eventually matches then exceeds that of the OFP.
 Notably, when $n>q$ (see (e) and (f)), OFP and EEP can completely remove the bias, which is not true when $n<q$ (see (d)); this corresponds to a phase transition between the hard- and soft-selection regime discussed in the next section. \Cref{SIablation} further demonstrates this by reproducing \Cref{ablation} with different choices of $q$.
-See \Cref{SIablationA} for detailed comparison of fine-grained risk components (i.e. $B , V _{\Xbf}, V _{\Xbf,\epbf}, V_{\epbf}$) of these predictors, and \Cref{SIablationC} for plots ablating other model parameters ($q$, SNR, and common structure in $\Bstar$).
+See \Cref{SIablationA} for detailed comparison of fine-grained risk components (i.e. $B , V _{\Xbf}, V _{\Xbf,\epbf}, V_{\epbf}$) of these predictors, and \Cref{SIablationC} for a series of ablation studies on other model parameters ($q$, SNR, and common structure in $\Bstar$).